You hate to admit it, but even if you don't say it out loud, “I'm so stressed out” describes how you feel most of the

 There are some things you can do to help relieve some stress and make it easier to manage your life and relationships as you work to get your financial situation under control.

 - If you're feeling a significant level of stress, find a support system fast.
-Talk to family members, your doctor, a therapist or counselor, a financial coach, or anyone else who you feel comfortable speaking with.
+Talk to family members, your doctor, a therapist or counselor, a career or financial coach, or anyone else who you feel comfortable speaking with.
 You don’t have to take on stress alone.
 If you're eligible for any type of government services or if your community offers financial support in any way, take advantage of what's available.

 - Focus on what you put into your body each day and get moving.
 Skip happy hour or grabbing a fast food dinner.
 Instead, go home and get out for a walk.
 Make a healthy meal and don't indulge in a sugary dessert before you go to bed.
 Also, turn off the electronics at least an hour before you go to sleep.
 The better you feel, the better you'll be able to handle the stressful situations you face each day.